habibessoussi/Demonstrator-of-composition-of-heterogeneous-services-/ChatSCA_V3.1/README.md

 ##Architecture

 The architecture of the application is described as below:
-1.  **Chat server composite**: includes 3 components
+1. Chat server composite: includes 3 components
-+  *Messages Manager*: implemented in Java, provides messages management services that are exposed over Java RMI to the client
++  Messages Manager: implemented in Java, provides messages management services that are exposed over Java RMI to the client
-+  *Users Manager*: implemented in python, provides users management services that are exposed under JSON-RPC to the administration component and a connection/disconnection service to the client under SOA protocol.
++  Users Manager: implemented in python, provides users management services that are exposed under JSON-RPC to the administration component and a connection/disconnection service to the client under SOA protocol.
-+  *Administration component*: written in JavaScript.
++  Administration component: written in JavaScript.
 It’s a web based application that adds, removes members to/from the chat room.
-2.  *Moderation Unit*: includes 2 EJB components that are deployed in their EJB Container (Apache OpenEJB)
+2. Moderation Unit: includes 2 EJB components that are deployed in their EJB Container (Apache OpenEJB)
-+  *ModerationStarImplRemote*: a component that removes bad words and substitute them by stars (*)
++  ModerationStarImplRemote: a component that removes bad words and substitute them by stars (*)
-+  *ModerationSubsImplRemote*: a component that substitutes the SMS/Geek words by conventional words.
++  ModerationSubsImplRemote: a component that substitutes the SMS/Geek words by conventional words.
-3.  **Client**: A client written in Java that uses 4 references of services: messages manager, users’ manager, and the 2 components of the moderation unit.
+3. Client: A client written in Java that uses 4 references of services: messages manager, users’ manager, and the 2 components of the moderation unit.

 ##run